alfre375/randOS/randOSCodeDocs.md

 ### readFromFile
 Restrictions: none\
-This permission is required for the readFromFile() function
+This permission is required for the readFromFile() function and getAudioSegmentFromWavFile() function

+### readCurrentTime
+Restrictions: none\
+This permission is required for the getCurrentTimestamp() function

 # Literal Expressions
 ## Lists